Tennessee Labor Laws Guide

 Table of contents

-In the state of Tennessee, the Fair Labor Standards Act (FLSA) regulates wages concerning:
+The state of Tennessee doesn’t have its own wage laws.
+Thus, the Fair Labor Standards Act (FLSA) regulates:

 TENNESSEE MINIMUM WAGE